 Getting Help with Assignments: Students can increase awareness of resources and services important for online learning.
 Studies have shown libraries can enhance information literacy in online undergraduate courses.
 Based on a study of all first-time freshmen in Fall 2017, students who use library reserves are more likely to earn more credit in their first year and are more likely to return for their second year.

 Avoiding Plagiarism: Help connect students to instructional support resources that can assist with proper citation methods to avoid plagiarism as well as campus writing support services available online through the CSUN Learning Resource Center.
 You can learn more about scheduling an online writing tutoring session.

 Reducing Frustration and Anxiety: Being able to connect with a library faculty member who is ready to assist students with their individual needs.
-We have many methods and practices for engaging students that may need even more than they did before the COVID-19 interrupted their studies.
+We have many methods and practices for engaging students that may now need even more assistance than they did before the COVID-19 pandemic interrupted their studies.